-If you want to familiarize yourself upfront, you can run ovoinstall, or have a look at the OVO installation requirement info file applicable to your version of the HP-UX operating system.
-Installation requirements info files are located in the Required\OS\Patch\Lists directory on the OVO 8 (1) CD.
+If you want to familiarize yourself upfront, you can run ovoinstall, or have a look at the OVO installation requirement info file.
+Installation requirements info file is located in the Required\OS\Patch\Lists directory on the OVO 8 (1) CD.